zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

 You must have an Oracle Cloud Infrastructure service (OCI) tenancy subscribed to your home region and enough limits configured for your tenancy to create a MySQL Database System.
 Make sure to log-in to the Console as an Administrator.

-1. Click the **Navigation Menu** in the upper left, navigate to **Identity & Security** and select **Compartments**.
+1. From the **Navigation Menu** in the upper left, select **Identity & Security** and select **Compartments**.

 	![](https://raw.githubusercontent.com/oracle/learning-library/master/common/images/console/id-compartment.png " ")

-2. On Compartments Page, click Create Compartment.
+2. Click Create Compartment.

     ![Compartment2](./images/01compartment02.png " ")

-   **Note**:  Two Compartments, named Oracle Account Name (root) and a compartment for PaaS, were automatically created by the Oracle Cloud.
+  >**Note**:  Two Compartments, named Oracle Account Name (root) and a compartment for PaaS, were automatically created by the Oracle Cloud.

-3. On Create Compartment, enter Name **MDS_Sandbox**, Description, select Parent Compartment, and click Create Compartment.ompartment.
+3. In the Create Compartment dialog box, in the Name field, enter **MDS_Sandbox**, and Description.
+From the  Parent Compartment drop down list. select Parent Compartment.

+Click Create Compartment.ompartment.

     ![Compartment3](./images/01compartment03.png " ")